 Field capacity and permanent wilting point are dynamic properties.
 They depend on the rate at which the water is being extracted or the rate at which it’s being applied.
 They also depend on the time you wait to sample after irrigation.
 Think of the soil as a leaky bucket.
 If you were trying to carry water in a leaky bucket and you walked slowly, the bucket would be empty by the time you get the water where you want it.
 However, if you run fast, there will still be some water left in the bucket.
 Similarly, if a plant can use water up rapidly, most of it will be intercepted, but if a plant is using water slowly, the water will move down past the root zone and out the bottom of the soil profile before the plant can use it.
 These are dynamic phenomena that you are trying to describe with static variables.
 And that’s where part of the problem comes.
 We need a number to do our calculations with, but it’s important to understand the factors that affect that number.

 What do we do now:

-What I hope we can do is educate people better.
+What I hope we can do is better educate people.
 We should teach that we need a value we call field capacity or permanent wilting point, but it’s going to be a dynamic property.
-We can start out by saying: our best guess is that it will be -⅓ bar for finer textured soils and -1/10 bar (-10 kPa) for coarser textured soils.
+We can start out by saying: our best guess is that it will be -⅓ bar for finer-textured soils and -1/10 bar (-10 kPa) for coarser-textured soils.
 But when we dig a hole and find out there is layering in the profile or textural discontinuities, we’d better adjust our number.
-If we’re dealing with irrigated farmland, the adjustment will always be up, and if we’re dealing with dryland or rain fed agriculture where the time between water additions is longer, we’ll use a lower number.
+If we’re dealing with irrigated farmland, the adjustment will always be up, and if we’re dealing with dryland or rain-fed agriculture where the time between water additions is longer, we’ll use a lower number.

 Some Ideas Never Die: